Professor in Practice, Lancaster University

 Professor Rebecca Willis's work focuses on environment, climate and energy policy.
 Her current project at Lancaster University, a collaboration with Green Alliance, investigates how politicians understand and respond to climate change.
 She established Green Alliance’s Climate Leadership Programme in 2009, working with politicians to develop their understanding of climate change.
 The research looks at how UK members of Parliament understand what climate change means for their role at the national level and in their constituencies, and how to best support them in taking action.

-Rebecca is a member of the Scientific Advisory Committee of RCUK’s Energy Programme and advises the iGov initiative at the University of Exeter.
+Professor Willis is a member of the Scientific Advisory Committee of RCUK’s Energy Programme and advises the iGov initiative at the University of Exeter.
 She is a Fellow of the Centre for the Understanding of Sustainable Prosperity (CUSP) and a Trustee of the New Economics Foundation.
-From 2011-15 she was a Council Member of the Natural Environment Research Council, and from 2004-11 was Vice-Chair of the UK Sustainable Development Commission, advising the Prime Minister and First Ministers of the devolved administrations.
-She is an Associate of the think tank Green Alliance and from 2001-4 was Green Alliance’s Director.
+From 2011-15 she was a Council Member of the Natural Environment Research Council, and from 2004-11,Vice-Chair of the UK Sustainable Development Commission, advising the Prime Minister and First Ministers of the devolved administrations.
+Professor Willis is an Associate of the think tank Green Alliance and from 2001-4 was Green Alliance’s Director.
 Previously, she spent two years as a policy adviser at the European Parliament in Brussels, specialising in international environmental issues.